Minecraft with RTX launches April 16, and it is breathtaking

 Developers and publishers, however, are taking their time supporting ray tracing (although that will likely change once the next-gen consoles launch with baked-in ray-tracing hardware).
 But that’s where Minecraft with RTX comes in.
 Nvidia and Microsoft developed the game together, and they are finally ready to let everyone see it for themselves.
 You can get the game by opting into the beta for the Minecraft for Windows 10 version.

 Of course, you might ask if it “just works,” then what took so long?
 And that’s a fair question.
-But, for Minecraft, Nvidia and Microsoft couldn’t flip a switch.
+But for Minecraft, Nvidia and Microsoft couldn’t flip a switch.
 They needed to update the game with physically based materials.
 This enables the RTX light rays to correctly bounce off objects.
 A green block will add a green tint to any reflected light, for example.
 And water will bend light and reflect the world behind you in its surface.
 These sort of visuals are often too complicated for traditional lighting techniques.

 Minecraft with RTX comes with a much-needed performance boost

-While Nvidia and Microsoft had to update Minecraft with physically based materials.
+Nvidia and Microsoft had to update Minecraft with physically based materials.
 The two companies also spent some time improving performance.
 The story with ray tracing up to this point is that it has a massive detrimental effect on performance.
 That’s also the case with Minecraft with RTX, according to Nvidia.
 While most modern systems can easily run the standard game at 144 frames per second or higher, Nvidia turned to its DLSS technology to achieve “playable framerates.”

-DLSS is deep-learning super sampling.
+DLSS is deep-learning super-sampling.
 It uses machine learning to determine what a game should look like at an ultra-high resolution.
 DLSS can then take that data and rebuild an image from significantly less visual information.
 This enables a game to run at 1080p while generating an image that looks nearly indistinguishable from native 4K.

 To ensure that Minecraft with RTX is actually playable, Nvidia is bundling the update with DLSS.
 This gets you 40-to-60 frames per second in most circumstances.
 That’s up from about 25-to-35 frames per second without DLSS.